10 Tips to Survive Holiday Stress

-For some, this time of year conjures up warm and fuzzy memories of being with the people they love on cozy mornings, sipping on hot chocolate in front of beckoning fireplace embers and looking forward to opening gifts and revelling in the pleasure of giving.
+For some, holiday stress isn’t a thing.
+This time of year conjures up warm and fuzzy memories of being with the people they love on cozy mornings, sipping on hot chocolate in front of beckoning fireplace embers and looking forward to opening gifts and revelling in the pleasure of giving.

 For many, however, this time of year is filled with dread.
 The memories are not so warm and fuzzy.
 In fact, they are sometimes heated and uncomfortable.
 Coming together as a family is not always as one would hope.
 Thoughts that this time might be different than last often fade as old tensions and unresolved issues emerge.
 The stress associated with wanting to fulfill another’s wish list or keeping up with an over committed schedule may prove overwhelming.

-Here are 10 tips for coping with the stress that this time of year often brings:
+Here are 10 tips for coping with holiday stress:

-- Change your expectations.
 Don’t expect that this year will be different or better than the last.
-Decide to just accept what is’for better or worse.
+Decide to just accept what is, for better or worse.
 Try to erase the images of years gone by and start fresh.

-- Change things around.
 If you’re just keeping up with old traditions for tradition’s sake and not because they feel good, then consider changing things around.
 Create new traditions.
-For example, if you’ve always hosted a big meal and prepared everything yourself, but are tired of doing this, then consider a potluck dinner at someone else’s house.
+For example, if you’ve always hosted a big meal and prepared everything yourself, but are tired of doing this, then consider Christmas takeout, a potluck dinner, or let someone else host.

-- Redefine giving.
 Instead of focusing on material gift giving, discuss other options with your family.
-For example, spend time helping out at a soup kitchen or a food bank with your family so that you can experience the value of giving your time’that’s priceless.
+For example, spend time helping out at a soup kitchen or a food bank with your family so that you can experience the value of giving your time, which is priceless.

-- Don’t overindulge.
-If you’re feeling stressed, try not to drown your stressors by drinking or eating excessively.
+If you’re holiday stress, try not to drown your stressors by drinking or eating excessively.
 This will only add to your stress later on.
 Rather, go for a walk or vent your stress on a punching bag.

-- See your therapist.
-Knowing the stress that this time of year often brings, book an appointment with your therapist in advance of the holidays so that once the flurry of activity is over you can vent.
+Knowing the holiday stress that this time of year often brings, book a post-Christmas appointment with your therapist in advance of the holidays so that once the flurry of activity is over you can vent.